 Welcome to our new editorial column, an irreverent take on the news we liked, didn't like, featured, didn't feature, and generally whatever we feel like discussing on the topic of cloud computing.
-This
+This will be a weekly replacement to our staff-contributed Daily Cloud news collection, one that runs every Friday.
+On to the fun -- this week, online office productivity wars.

 Microsoft recently landed the state government of Minnesota as a client, guaranteeing two things: Someone at Google Apps has heartburn, and there is now a lottery pool at Microsoft to decide who will be relocated to a place with minus-25 degree winters for support.
 It was significant because Microsoft offers something Google can't: actual secure connections, off the Internet, between a large network and its data center facilities.
 That is "enterprise-class" security, an idea Google apparently has trouble grasping.